ykim18mica/mica-gd220/lectures/w6-assignments.md

 ## Deliverables
 - The html page name should be kept `index.html`
+- Change the folder name to your name without any space. ie. `DaeIn-Chung`
 - Upload the entire project folder on Google Drive.